Hywan/mnt.io/content/articles/2026-03-07-switching-higher-order-stream-to-first-order-stream/index.md

 }
 ```

-The method `filter` takes a function `F` that tells if the item of the `Stream`
+The method `filter` takes a function `F` that tells if the items of the `Stream`
 should be kept or not, resulting in another `Stream` with the same type for
 the items.

+## Flatten

 Okay.
-Another one.
-And just like `Iterator::flatten`, `Stream::flatten` can
+Another one?
+Just like `Iterator::flatten`, `Stream::flatten` can exist
-exist too.
+too.
+The idea is to flatten a stream of streams, i.e. an outer stream yielding
+inner streams.
 Things start to be fun, let's dig a bit.

 <math display="block">
   <mrow>